ashikmuezza/K-means/README.md

 # K-means
-K-Means algorithm using python code to cluster data into different clusters using only the column "continent" as a feature.
+K-Means algorithm using numpy python code to cluster data into different clusters using only the column "continent" as a feature.